 We’re often asked questions about the laws regarding hypnosis and the practice of hypnotherapy in different countries around the world.

-I am often asked, “Can I practice hypnotherapy in New Zealand/Spain/Turkey/etc after your course?”
+I receive questions like “Can I practice hypnotherapy in New Zealand after your course?” and “Is your qualification recognised in Spain?”

 Broadly speaking, the legal situation in the UK is that therapies and treatments are not regulated (by common law) but that some professional titles are regulated.
 In theory, you can do brain surgery on your neighbour but you can’t call yourself “a surgeon”!
 Because it’s a ‘protected title’.